 Gone are the days of the plain white radiator being the only choice available to the customer.
 There’s now a huge range of designs to choose from and whether you prefer modern or traditional there will be a style that fits perfectly into your home.

-Do consider that the number of new radiators that you decide upon will impact on the size of boiler that’s needed to be able to supply them all with hot water.
+Do consider that the number of new radiators that you decide upon will impact the size of the boiler that’s needed to be able to supply them all with hot water.
 If you have old radiators you could bleed them to make them work better rather than get new ones to save on costs.

 If your budget is tight, you might be tempted to leave thermostatic radiator valves off your shopping list.
 But, the benefits can really make this extra expense worth reconsidering.